Online Medical and Dental Assistant Programs

 Similarly, medical assistants may log patient histories, measure vital signs, administer injections and prepare blood for laboratory tests.
 The exact duties depend on the size and focus of the practice where individuals are based as well as state and local laws.

 Depending on individual career goals, prospective students may seek a two-year associate's degree in their area of interest, or a one-year certification.
 Because laws and licensing differs by state, the certifications required to perform specific tasks may vary.
-It is important to check that a particular medical assistant or dental assistant program will provide the skills and certifications necessary to practice in the state where they want to work.
+It is important to check that a particular medical assistant or dental assistant health program will provide the skills and certifications necessary to practice in the state where they want to work.

 Medical & Dental Assistant Programs Courses and Curricula